Players Current Lineup

 Tommy AnthonyGuitars and Vocals

-Born in New york and raised in Miami, music found Tommy at a very early age.
+Born in New York and raised in Miami, music found Tommy at a very early age.
 "I didn't choose music... it chose me."
-Completely self taught and without any type of formal lessons or training, Tommy displayed an uncanny talent for learning, and by his early teens played several instruments [drums, guitar, piano and bass].
-"It was strange, really... things would seem to come easily, although I was really most competent on drums and guitar."
-During these early years, he also developed a strong singing voice which eventually led to him fronting every band he ever joined [all of them rock-based].
+Completely self-taught and without any type of formal lessons or training, Tommy displayed an uncanny talent for learning, and by his early teens played several instruments [drums, guitar, piano, and bass].
+He also developed a strong singing voice, which eventually led him to fronting several bands, achieving regional and national recognition, among them, The Basics, GOZA , and The Four o' Clock Balloon.